schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 }
 ```

-Let's have a look at how the following, a `MultiParent` containing two
+Let's have a look at how a `MultiParent` containing two `data = 42` children
-`data = 42` children, would be encoded:
+would be encoded:

 ```json
 {